ChefPlex/food-wine-farms/README.md

 ---

+## Quality Control

+Current-event, venue, and seasonal information goes stale fast.
+The pipeline helps keep the guides moving, but it does not get the final vote.

+AI helps with scale.
+It does not decide what belongs in the guide.
+The prompts work because they start from real local knowledge: regions I know well, sourcing patterns I care about, and the difference between a useful recommendation and something that reads like a tourism board produced it.
+Anything that reads generic, outdated, or venue-list-without-judgment gets rewritten or cut.

+Guides are reviewed through a mix of source checks, local knowledge, automated refreshes, and manual spot checks.
+The human review is not a nice-to-have.
+It is what separates a useful guide from a plausible-looking one that sends people to a restaurant that closed in 2023.

+---

 ## What I Learned

 Building this taught me things that a decade of managing technical programs hadn't - specifically, what it actually takes to ship software as a single person with no team, no budget, and no runway for delay.